FirebirdGames/FirebirdGames.github.io/simple-circular-ui-layout.md

 ### CircularLayoutGroup Settings

+* "Circle Size Mode" : The radius of the circle is determined by the size of the layout RectTransform.
+Change this setting to force the radius to be equal to the Height, Width, or whichever is bigger.
 * “Child Alignment" : Determines the center of the circle within the layout RectTransform.
 * “Child Pivot" : Determines the point on the child objects that will be used to arrange them around the circle.
-* "Circle Size Mode" : The radius of the circle is determined by the size of the layout RectTransform.
-Change this setting to force the radius to be equal to the Height, Width, or whichever is bigger.
+* “Child Facing Direction” : By default, child objects will be rotated so that they are facing outward along the circle.
+Change this setting to InwardAlongNormal to make them face towards the center of the circle instead, or change it to AlwaysUpright to keep the child rotation 0 regardless of its position on the circle.
+* “Child Facing Fixed Angle” : If “Child Facing Direction” is set to FixedAngle, this value controls the angle all child objects will be rotated to regardless of their position along the circle.
 * “Reverse Arrangement” : By default, child objects will be arranged in ascending child index order.
 Set this to True to arrange them in descending order instead.
 * “Counter-Clockwise” : By default, child objects will be arranged counter-clockwise from “Angle Start”.
 Set this to False to arrange child object clockwise instead.
 * "Angle Start" : The angle at which to start aligning child objects.
 (Ex.
 90 = Straight up)